AB InBev bid for SABMiller helps lift global M&A levels to record high

 If it goes ahead, the merger between the rival beer makers would not only be the largest acquisition in the consumer sector on record, but also the second largest purchase in Europe and the fourth largest globally.
 On Wednesday AB InBev made public a string of offers it had made for its UK-rival.

 This year has set a number of other milestones for dealmaking.
-Oil major Shell’s (RDSa.L) acquisition of British rival BG Group BG.L for $70 billion, announced in April, is the largest deal in the energy sector in over a decade, while Warren Buffett’s $37.2 billion purchase of Precision Castparts PCP.N in August is the biggest by the U.S. investor’s fund, Berkshire Hathaway (BRKa.N).
+Oil major Shell’s acquisition of British rival BG Group for $70 billion, announced in April, is the largest deal in the energy sector in over a decade, while Warren Buffett’s $37.2 billion purchase of Precision Castparts in August is the biggest by the U.S. investor’s fund, Berkshire Hathaway.

 But it is still to be seen whether AB Inbev will bring SAB to a deal, while Shell’s takeover of BG has been roiled by regulatory fears and a weak oil price that could still derail the transaction.